 How to Qualify for Social Security Disability Benefits

 In order to qualify for US Social Security Disability Benefits, you must meet certain criteria.
 A Social Security Administration representative will make the final determination of your eligibility for benefits.
 Here are some guidelines:

 - You must be unable to work or, if you can work, your earnings must fall under a certain amount (a Social Security Administration representative can let you know what that amount is).

-- your illness or condition is severe enough to interfere with certain work-related activities;
+- Your illness or condition must be so severe that it interferes with certain work-related activities.

-- your condition appears on the list of disabling conditions maintained by the Social Security Administration;
+- Your condition must appear on a list of impairments maintained by the Social Security Administration.

-- even though your condition doesn't appear on the list of disabling conditions, it is severe enough to keep you from doing the work you did previously;
+- If you have a condition that doesn't appear on the SSA's list of disabling conditions, you may still be eligible if it is severe enough to keep you from doing the work you previously did.

-- you can't adjust to doing work different from the work you did previously
+- Your illness must keep you from adjusting to work that is different from the work you did prior to having your disability.

-- your disability lasts or is expected to last at least one year or result in death;
+- Your disability is expected to last at least one year or result in death.